PsiHQ/Site/menu1.md

 ~~~

 I visited the _Chennai Mathematical Institute_ in the summer of 2023 to work on weak measurements in quantum theory under Prof. H. S. Mani.
 I looked at basic **measurement theory** in quantum physics, the [_Albert-Aharonov-Vaidman_ paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.60.1351) and its later interpretations.
 I focused on the conceptual idea of weak measurements and their relation to interference and calculated weak values for certain observables in simple systems - spin-1 particles, oscillator potentials and so on.
 A report covering certain aspects of this project is available [here](https://drive.google.com/file/d/1HJdwubqbF81JADzQ5HN3f-iTtnlY1klo/view?usp=sharing).

-## Gravitational formalism

-One of the very first exposures to research I had was with Prof. Tapobrata Sarkar at _IIT, Kanpur_.
-I (along with some of my classmates) participated in a brief reading project under him during the latter part of 2021 (online - due to the pandemic) related to general relativity.
-More importantly, Prof. Sarkar introduced us to some interesting packages on Mathematica built for relativists - I played around with them quite a bit, replicating parts of the results from a paper he discussed with us.
-I benefitted from the early exposure to gravity formalism - it was part of the reason I chose general relativity as an elective in my 4th year.